Don’t let your NYC home office space be an eyesore

 Mid Century Danish teak wall unit home office

 You might have spent the better part of the last few years working from some space in your apartment.
-Even if you’re part of the “return to office” wave that’s hitting corporate America, I’ll bet that a work-from-home spot is still likely a reality for you.
+Even if you’re part of the “return to office” wave that’s hit corporate America, I’ll bet that a work-from-home spot is still likely a reality for you.

 Charlotte Perriand vintage table in guest bedroom design